henry2004y/VisAnaJulia/README.md

 The current support of animation in Matplotlib is not good enough, especially for interactive plotting and scanning through multiple snapshots.

+The current wrapper over Matplotlib makes it difficult to modify the plots afterwards, which especially causes problems when dealing with time series snapshots.
+The colorbar is so hard to fix.

 In the roadmap of PyCall 2.0, there will direct support for accessing Julia objects.
 I hesitate to do it myself, so let's just wait for it to come.

 The support for a long string containing several filenames as inputs has been dropped.
 It should be substituted by an array of strings.